 They typically ask for unnecessary information

 Why do they need your address?
-Why do they need your phone number?
+Do they need your phone number?
 Why do they need to know which bank you are banking with?
 Your personal information is gold – don’t let it go without proper reasoning as to why they need it.

 Be extra careful with personal accounts